 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-Urethritis describes urethral inflammation and can be the result of infectious or non-infectious causes but is primarily a sexually acquired disease.
+Urethritis describes inflammation of the urethra and can be the result of infectious or non-infectious causes but is primarily a sexually transmitted disease.

-Urethritis can be diagnosed if any of the following are present:
+Urethritis in men can be diagnosed if any of the following are present:

 - Mucopurulent or purulent discharge from urethral meatus.

 - Gram stain of urethral smear showing >5 polymorphonuclear (PMN) cells per high power field.
 This is the preferred test as it is rapid, highly sensitive and specific for both nonspecific urethritis and gonorrhoea in asymptomatic men.

 - First pass urine (FPU) positive for >10 PMN per high power field.
 Some advocate the use of positive leukocytes in FPU - but the sensitivity is low.